tsgates/arch-wiki-markdown/wiki/Syslinux.md

              LINUX ../memtest86+/memtest.bin
     ...

+Note:If you are using pxelinux, change name from memtest.bin to memtest since pxelinux treats the file with .bin extension as a boot sector and loads only 2KB of it.

 > HDT

 HDT (Hardware Detection Tool) displays hardware information.
-Like before, the .c32 file has to be copied or symlinked from /boot/syslinux/.
-For PCI info, either copy or symlink /usr/share/hwdata/pci.ids to /boot/syslinux/pci.ids and add the following to your configuration file:
+Like before, the .c32 file has to be copied from /boot/syslinux/.
+For PCI info, copy /usr/share/hwdata/pci.ids to /boot/syslinux/pci.ids and add the following to your configuration file:

     /boot/syslinux/syslinux.cfg